 It is up to you to decide what vaccinations to have.

-When booking the appointment please inform the reception staff when and where you will be travelling, as some travel vaccine are not a stock vaccine and have to be ordered in advance.
-Some travel vaccines have to be ordered on a private prescription and these incur a charge over and above the normal NHS prescription charge.
+When booking the appointment please inform the reception staff when and where you will be travelling, as some vaccines are not a stock vaccine and have to be ordered in advance.
+Some travel vaccines have to be ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 Free travel vaccinations included by the NHS are: